Lyon-Part-Dieu station: History

 Originally opened in 1859 as a freight station, the station was constructed in 1978 as part of the new Part-Dieu urban neighborhood project.
 As the planners intended Part-Dieu to act as a second city center for Lyon, the large train station was built in conjunction with a shopping center (the largest in France), a major government office complex, and the tallest skyscraper in the region, nicknamed Le Crayon (The Pencil) due to its shape.
 Before the construction of the Gare de la Part-Dieu, the neighborhood was served by the Gare des Brotteaux.
 It closed in 1982 and its operations were absorbed into this station.

-In spring 2018, major reconstruction and refurbishment works began to rebuild the entire station and its near surroundings by 2022.
-As of December 2018, the former entrance building has been already partly torn down.
+In spring 2018, major reconstruction and refurbishment works began to rebuild the entire station and its near surroundings.
+The original main entrance building located on the western side was torn down starting that year.
+2022 saw the entry into service of a new Platform L and an additional transverse hall (Galerie Pompidou / Hall 2) to access the platforms.
+Then followed the openings of a number of spaces on the western side: A new entrance building and hall, Galerie Béraudier, in June 2024; an underground interchange plaza in April 2025; and a renewed surface forecourt in September 2025.